Keyword research guide: focus on intent and conversion

 ClickForest pricing tiers:

-Audit + strategy: €1,250 (one-time)
+- Audit + strategy: €1,250 (one-off)

-Implementation: €750/month (3-6 months)
+- Implementation: €750/month (3-6 months)

-Ongoing optimization: €450/month
+- Ongoing optimisation: €450/month

-Complete SEO management: €1,200/month
+- Complete SEO management: €1,200/month

-Keyword research mistakes that cost you €1000s
+Keyword research mistakes that cost you thousands

-Mistake 1: Prioritizing volume over value
+Mistake 1: Prioritising volume over value

-Mistake 2: One-time keyword research
+Mistake 2: One-off keyword research

 Mistake 3: Underestimating the Belgian market

-Mistake 4: Ignoring Technical SEO
+Mistake 4: Ignoring technical SEO

 Mistake 5: Skipping competitor analysis